 - Location: The photos will be taken in your restaurant or kitchen.

 - Your Photos: The photos you will receive will all be professionally retouched with a fast turn-around.
 Once they are ready you will receive them electrically via a download link.
+The images you will receive are digital and not printed photographs.
+You will receive a release allowing you to print these without any restrictions wherever you prefer.

 - Booking your session: Once you are ready to book your food photography session, purchase the package on this page then send me an email at FaiolaPhotoVideo@gmail.com to schedule a date.